-When Why Before you bolt the support plate This ensures that alignment can be accomplished.
-1 ' ' This ensures that no changes have occurred during the bolting of the support plate.
+When Why Before you This ensures that alignment can be accomplished.
+After you This ensures that no changes have occurred during the .
 After you connect the piping This ensures that pipe strains have not altered the alignment.

 Final alignment (hot alignment) checks